shootthebit/stb-dropdown/README.md

 </div>
 ```

+So what can we do about it?
 Look.
 Do you know what a select tag is?
 Do you know how to work one?
 Of course you do.
-If not google that shit.

 Do you care about the internal workings of this plug?
 No, if you did you'd roll out your own select.